spacemeshos/go-spacemesh/docs/design.md

 - We follow [git workflow](http://nvie.com/posts/a-successful-git-branching-model/).
 - Feature branches should be created from `develop` and not from `master`.

-### Dependencies
-- We are using govendor for versioned deps
-- We add all vendored libs to git (no reliance on external repos)
-- Always add a dep using govendor
-- For major deps we use wrappers.
-See logging.
-- Danger: Do not add a dep from github directly using `go get` without using vendoring.

 ### Debugging

 #### GoLand IDEA interactive debugging